£10,180 - £13,680 Price range

 The inside of the i20 looks much the same as its pre-facelift predecessor, but Hyundai has improved the quality of some of the plastics.
-One reviewer says the i20 is “now on a par with some of the better superminis, even if it can’t match the VW Polo.”
-Another says some trim parts feel flimsy though, and the trip computer integrated into the top of the dashboard looks dated.
+Some trim parts feel flimsy though and the trip computer integrated into the top of the dashboard looks dated.

 In the i20’s favour, stowage space within the cabin is good, with cup holders, cubbyholes and an air-conditioned glovebox.
 The driving position also has a good range of adjustment in both wheel and seat, and there’s a lot of space for rear passengers.
 One review even notes that it’s possible to seat one six-footer behind another – rare in this class.

-There are four engines available in the i20: 1.2 and 1.4 petrols (the latter with an optional auto gearbox) and 1.1 and 1.4 diesels (both available in low-emission ‘Blue Drive’ spec).
-The 1.2 petrol and 1.1 diesel have been most frequently tested, and both are decent units.
+There are three engines available in the i20: 1.2 and 1.4-litre petrols (the latter with an optional auto gearbox) and a 1.4 diesels in low-emission ‘Blue Drive’ spec.

 The i20 is both affordable and well-equipped, so represents strong value.
 Hyundai’s ‘Triple Care’ package is also standard, which means five years of unlimited-mileage warranty, RAC roadside assistance and annual health checks.
 That’s something few other rivals offer.